Bill Rishel

 Trey and Dayna Wasserburger

-The Bill Rishel Nominating Committee is grateful for the professional collaboration of Angus Foundation in providing a platform to accept donations that will underwrite the portrait and event, and establish a fund to honor Bill Rishel’s contributions to the industry.
+The Rishel Portrait Committee is grateful for the professional collaboration of Angus Foundation in providing a platform to accept donations and establishing a fund to honor Bill Rishel’s contributions to the industry.

 Sunday, November 16, 2025